MarlinFirmware/MarlinDocumentation/_development/boards.md

 The easiest way to add a new board to Marlin is to start with one of the existing pins files that has pin mappings similar to the new board, make a copy, and modify the pins that differ.
 Once your pins file is ready, simply add a new define to the `boards.h` file and a conditional include to `pins.h`.
 And you're done!
 [Submit a PR](/docs/development/getting_started_pull_requests.html) to share it with the world.

 {% alert warning %}
-If you're developing a custom Arduino-based board, try to use standard RAMPS 1.4 pinouts as much as possible, or choose a pin-mapping similar to another board Marlin supports.
+If you're developing a custom board, try to use common pinouts as much as possible, or choose a pin-mapping similar to another board Marlin supports.
 The more a new board resembles an existing board, the easier it will be to integrate.
 {% endalert %}

 ### Board list